zkayser/distributed_battleship/README.md

 A battleship game commander orchestrates the distributed players.
 Each player is a Node on the erlang network and can interact with the commander with the following messsages:

+* Once the Game Commander is started players wil have 60s to start their player and connect.
 * start-game will be cast to all players informing them of the size of the board.
 * Each player will send a ship-at message allocating a space on the board for a ship type.
 * The commander will inform the players its time to take a turn and the player will return an x,y guess.